Red Dead Redemption 2: Development

 Woody Jackson, who worked with Rockstar on the original game and Grand Theft Auto V, returned to compose Red Dead Redemption 2's original score.
 Red Dead Redemption 2 has three different types of score: narrative, which is heard during the missions in the game's story; interactive, when the player is roaming the open world or in multiplayer; and environmental, which includes campfire singing songs or a character playing music in the world.
 The game's music regularly reacts according to the player's decisions in the world.
 Jackson purchased several instruments from the Wrecking Crew featured on classic cowboy films.
 In total, over 110 musicians worked on the music for the game.
 Daniel Lanois produced the original vocal tracks for the game, collaborating with artists such as D'Angelo, Willie Nelson, Rhiannon Giddens, and Josh Homme.
 Director of music and audio Ivan Pavlovich engaged saxophone player Colin Stetson, experimental band Senyawa, and musician Arca to work on the score.

+Prior to the game's release, Dan Houser stated the team had been working 100-hour weeks "several times in 2018", which many sources interpreted as "crunch time" for the entire development staff.
+Rockstar clarified it only meant senior writing staff and only for three weeks.
+Houser added the company would never expect or force any employee to work as long as was stated, and those staying late were powered by their passion.
+However, other Rockstar employees argued Houser's statements did not give an accurate picture of the company's culture, which included "mandatory" overtime and years-long periods of crunch.
+Due to the salary-based nature of employment contracts, many employees were not compensated for their overtime work and instead depended on year-end bonus payments that hinged on the sales performance.
+Nonetheless, many employees concurred that working conditions had somewhat improved since Red Dead Redemption's development.
+By April 2020, several employees reported the company had made significant changes and many were cautiously optimistic about Rockstar's future.